Moving to Hong Kong

 -

-- a great way to get you and your family plugged in and feel
+- a great way to get you and your family plugged in, feel

-more at home: Hong Kong life is more than hectic and can be
+more at home, and establish a support network: Hong Kong life is more than hectic and can be

 (links to some churches)